 When you’re ready, let children know you’re going to go.
 Choosing somewhere they know about, like “work” or “Wholefoods” or “coffee” can help normalize this new experience.
 Let them know you’ll be back soon, and what you’ll do together when you return.
-Resistance is normal, but it’s difficult to reason with toddlers…
+This is called “bridging the separation” with the concept of reunion.

 Children’s integration visits are our first opportunities to create the relationships that will carry children through this new experience, and into a world of fun social engagement, and a whole new group of friends and people… but the kids don’t know that yet.

 While you’re gone, the teachers are introducing kids to new people, pets, toys, and routines, and offering them support in whatever form we can.
 We answer their questions, and let them take the lead, to explore, or observe.
 For those first, short visits, we just focus on showing them how we can help them, and keeping them safe.